 He lowered his head, staring at the black leaf-pattern on the sunny path at their feet.
-"Mistakes are always easy to make; but if I had made one of the kind you suggest, is it likely that I should be imploring you to hasten our marriage?"

-She looked downward too, disturbing the pattern with the point of her sunshade while she struggled for expression.
+"Mistakes are always easy to make; but if I had made one of the kind you suggest, is it likely that I should be imploring you to hasten our marriage?" with the point of her sunshade while she struggled for expression.
 "Yes," she said at length.
-"You might want- once for all-to settle the question: it's one way."
+"You might want-once for all--to settle the question: it's one way."